Email: ask@bpl.org

 How do I get a library card?

-To get a library card, please bring:
+To get a library card, please bring to any BPL branch:

 If you have a Massachusetts driver's license, that counts as both a photo ID and proof of address.
+At Central, you can get a library card at these desks:

 What is an eCard?